 But why does the doctor need to touch and feel your testicles?
 Isn't there a better, less embarrassing way to check things out?

 However, for other parts of your body, the doctor's sense of touch and training are the key to knowing how things should feel.
 During the physical, the doctor will touch your belly to feel for any problems with your liver or spleen.
-He or she may also feel the lymph nodes in your neck, armpits, and groin to detect if there is any swelling, which can indicate an infection or other problem.
+The doc may also feel the lymph nodes in your neck, armpits, and groin to see if there is any swelling, which can indicate an infection or other problem.

 And your doctor will also need to feel your testicles and the area around them to be sure they're developing properly and there are no problems.
 Two possible problems that can affect teen guys are hernias and — rarely — testicular cancer.

-A hernia can occur when a part of the intestine pushes out from the abdomen and into the groin or scrotum (the sac of skin that the testicles hang in).
-Some people believe that this can only happen when a person lifts something heavy, but usually this isn't the case.
-Most hernias occur because of a weakness in the abdominal wall that the person was born with.
+A hernia is when a part of the intestine pushes out from the abdomen and into the groin or scrotum (the sac of skin that the testicles hang in).
+Most hernias happen because of a weakness in the abdominal wall that the person was born with.
 If a piece of intestine becomes trapped in the scrotum, it can cut off the blood supply to the intestine and cause serious problems if the situation isn't quickly corrected.

-A doctor is able to feel for a hernia by using his or her fingers to examine the area around the groin and testicles.
+A doctor can feel for a hernia by using his or her fingers to examine the area around the groin and testicles.
 The doctor may ask you to cough while pressing on or feeling the area.
-Sometimes, the hernia causes a bulge that the doctor can detect; if this happens, surgery almost always repairs the hernia completely.
+Sometimes, the hernia causes a bulge that the doctor can detect.
+If this happens, surgery almost always repairs the hernia completely.